nathp/umagovind.com/services/index.markdown

 #### Bharata Natyam Recitals

-I am most eager to showcase this great art form to interested audiences. <br><br>
+Uma loves to showcase this great art form to interested audiences.
+Do [get in touch](/contact) to discuss further. <br><br>

 #### Learn Bharata Natyam via Online classes
-I conduct Bharatanatyam classes Online.
+Uma conducts Bharatanatyam classes Online.
 Classes are open for beginners and seniors.
 Please get in touch to know more.<br><br>

 #### Learn Items via Online Workshops
-  I conduct Online workshops periodically where participants can learn Bharata Natyam items.
+Uma conducts Online workshops periodically where participants can learn Bharata Natyam items.
 This is open to anyone who has at least a basic exposure to Bharata Natyam.

 - **[More About Workshops](/nrtya-kalpanaa-workshops)**
 - **[Upcoming Workshops](/nrtya-kalpanaa-workshops/#upcoming-workshops)**